How vulnerable youth are making real connections in a digital world

 “You can’t exist without a cell phone.
 Without it, you lose quality of life.
 But if you choose to have a phone, you lose something else, like food,” she says of the difficult choices she was previously forced to make.

 These days, the future is bright.
-Brittany is a new mom to Gracelyn, born in January 2019, and a student at Wilfrid Laurier University, with plans to become a social worker.
+Brittany is a new mom and a student at Wilfrid Laurier University, with plans to become a social worker.
 She is also back in touch with her younger brother and serves as a youth ambassador for Children’s Aid Foundation.

 Still, she worries for others out there who may feel cut off from the world.